What is this?

 Reduce the chance of coronavirus being present

-- Encourage staff to receive both doses of a COVID-19 vaccine.
+- Encourage staff to receive both doses of a COVID-19 vaccine, plus boosters when available.

 - Encourage staff to undertake twice weekly Lateral Flow Device (LFD) testing.